frijjoasis/cumc-org-uk/README.md

 and
 ### `cd server && npm install` (o.e.)
 to install the required dependencies.
-You should also create a `.env` with the following variables:
+You should also create a `.env` in `/server` with the following variables:

-- `PORT` Specify the port the express server should run on (default: 5000)
+- `PORT` The port the express server should run on (default: 5000)
-- `DATABASE_URL` Specify the PostgreSQL URL for storing backend data
+- `DATABASE_URL` The PostgreSQL URL for storing backend data
+- `SECRET` The secret used to sign session cookies.
+In production, this should be randomly generated and sufficiently complex.
+Locally, I have this set to `oxfordsucks`

 ## Available Scripts